Last updated September, 2022

-But to fully understand, you’re going to need to wrap your head around a few fancy stats terms and their relationship to each other.
+To fully understand, you’re going to need to wrap your head around a few fancy stats definitions and their relationship to each other.
 These terms include:

 While these terms may not make much sense yet, don’t worry.

-In the sections below, we’re going to clearly define them and show you how each concept ties into statistical significance so you can accurately declare a winning A/B test.
+In the sections below, we’re going to clearly define them and show you how each concept ties into statistical significance so you can accurately declare a winning A/B test with absolute confidence.